Programme Quality Working Group

 For the global Food Security Cluster (gFSC), programme quality is the process of ensuring that humanitarian response integrates standards, indicators and cross cutting issues throughout the project cycle to ensure that the services provided have the ultimate goal of (an) increased (positive) impact for all vulnerable human beings within the affected populations.

-Promote access to and understanding of available tools and best practices for assessment and response analysis and modify and improve on the core set of Food Security Indicators for use in humanitarian response.
+Promote access to and understanding of available tools and best practices for assessment and response analysis in the areas of food security, vulnerability and livelihoods, and modify and improve on the core set of food security indicators for use in humanitarian response.

-Promote best practice and share guidance and tools on monitoring of food security and livelihoods activities.
-Provide guidance on information management tool for improving cluster response and gaps analysis.
+Promote best practices and share guidance and tools on monitoring and evaluation of food security activities.

 For more information on Programme Quality & Cross Cutting Issues visit the Guidance & Resources Section of the FSC Webpage